egarrisxn/mvc-tech-forum-2023/README.md

 1. Clone the repository to your local machine.
 2. Create your `.env` file.
 (Example at `.env.example`).
+3. Select & download your package manager: [npm](https://www.npmjs.com/), [pnpm](https://pnpm.io/), or [yarn](https://yarnpkg.com/).
-3. Run `npm install` to download all dependencies.
+4. Inside your terminal, run `npm install`, `pnpm install`, or `yarn install` to download all dependencies.

+_I used npm for this application, but if you decide to use another package manager, update the package.json accordingly._

 ## Usage

-4. Run `npm run seed` to seed your database.
+4. Run `node seeds/seed.js` to seed your database.
-5. Run `npm start server` to start up your server.
+5. Run `node server.js` to start up your server.
+6. Go for the gold!

 ## Acknowledgements